Erdős number: Engineering

 Some fields of engineering, in particular communication theory and cryptography, make direct use of the discrete mathematics championed by Erdős.
 It is therefore not surprising that practitioners in these fields have low Erdős numbers.
 For example, Robert McEliece, a professor of electrical engineering at Caltech, had an Erdős number of 1, having collaborated with Erdős himself.
 Cryptographers Ron Rivest, Adi Shamir, and Leonard Adleman, inventors of the RSA cryptosystem, all have Erdős number 2.

 Linguistics

 The Romanian mathematician and computational linguist Solomon Marcus had an Erdős number of 1 for a paper in Acta Mathematica Hungarica that he co-authored with Erdős in 1957.

 Impact

 Paul Erdős in 1985 at the University of Adelaide teaching Terence Tao, who was then 10 years old.
-Tao became a math professor at University of California, Los Angeles, received the Fields Medal in 2006, and was elected a Fellow of the Royal Society in 2007.
-His Erdős number is 2.

 Erdős numbers have been a part of the folklore of mathematicians throughout the world for many years.
 Among all working mathematicians at the turn of the millennium who have a finite Erdős number, the numbers range up to 15, the median is 5, and the mean is 4.65; almost everyone with a finite Erdős number has a number less than 8.